Street performance

 Street performance or busking is the act of performing in public places for gratuities.
 In many countries, the rewards are generally in the form of money but other gratuities such as food, drink or gifts may be given.
 Street performance is practiced all over the world and dates back to antiquity.
-People engaging in this practice are called street performers or buskers in the United Kingdom.
-Outside of New York, buskers is not a term generally used in American English.
+People engaging in this practice are called street performers or buskers, although busker is generally not used in American English.

-Performances are anything that people find entertaining, including acrobatics, animal tricks, balloon twisting, caricatures, clowning, comedy, contortions, escapology, dance, singing, fire skills, flea circus, fortune-telling, juggling, magic, mime, living statue, musical performance, one man band, puppeteering, snake charming, storytelling or reciting poetry or prose, street art such as sketching and painting, street theatre, sword swallowing, ventriloquism and washboarding.
+Performances are anything that people find entertaining, including acrobatics, animal tricks, balloon twisting, caricatures, clowning, comedy, contortions, escapology, dance, singing, fire skills, flea circus, fortune-telling, juggling, magic, mime, living statue, musical performance, one man band, puppeteering, snake charming, storytelling or reciting poetry or prose, street art such as sketching and painting, street theatre, sword swallowing, ventriloquism, weightlifting and washboarding.
 Buskers may be solo performers or small groups.

 Etymology

 The term busking was first noted in the English language around the middle 1860s in Great Britain.
 The verb to busk, from the word busker, comes from the Spanish root word buscar, with the meaning "to seek".
 The Spanish word buscar in turn evolved from the Indo-European word *bhudh-skō ("to win, conquer").
 It was used for many street acts, and was the title of a famous Spanish book about one of them, El Buscón.
 Today, the word is still used in Spanish but mostly reserved for female street sex workers, or mistresses of married men.